Microfiche v Microfilm – June 2001

 I have copied some of this information below from the Microsoft Computer Dictionary, Fourth Edition.

 I believe this information to be close to accurate but limited in its explanation.

 First my version:

-Microfiche – A transparent flat rectangular sheet of microfilm, of dimensions 105 mm X 148 mm or other dimensions e.g. 3 x 5 inches or 4 x 6 inches plus, having a number of micro images arranged in a grid pattern in horizontal rows and vertical columns.
+Microfiche – A transparent flat rectangular sheet of microfilm, of dimensions 105 mm X 148 mm or other dimensions e.g., 3 x 5 inches or 4 x 6 inches plus, having several micro images arranged in a grid pattern in horizontal rows and vertical columns.
 It usually contains a title which can be read without magnification by an external device.
 The word ‘microfiche’ is used both as singular and plural.
 SOURCE – Based on the Australian Standard 2422-1981 plus some of my own additional input.

 SOURCE – Australian Standard 1988-1977.

 Microfiche can be a product from a Computer Output Device producing COM Microfiche at various reduction ratios but usually 24, 42, 48 and 72X = times reductions from digital data.

 Microfiche is also produced by Step and Repeat Cameras from hard copy originals American, 8 1/2 X 11 inch or metric 210 mm X 297 mm A4 size paper to American, 11 X 17 inch or metric 297 mm X 420 mm A3 size at 24x or other low reduction rations.
 Other higher reductions of 42X and 48X and in some limited cases at 72X reduction are used to cram more images onto the 105 mm x 148 mm sheet film.
 The Australian Standard and I believe the International and US Standard only suggest filming on Step and Repeat cameras at a maximum of a 24X reduction for A4 and A3 size documentation.